HelloSpoon/HelloSpoon-OpenCM-Library/README.md

 Library for OpenCM-9.04 board HelloSpoon version.
 This library is made to facilitate the programming of your HelloSpoon robot.

-If you are a CM9 IDE user you can add this library to your library folder and start to use it :-)
+If you are a CM9 IDE user you can add the correspondent HelloSpoon folder to your library folder and start to use it :-)

 If you are not a CM9 IDE user we recommend you to download HelloSpoon IDE!
 It includes HelloSpoon library and a few examples to help you to understand how HelloSpoon works.